 - Sports or tennis courts will only be allowed on certain lots.
-The determination will be based on factors such as size and the placement will be determined by the placement and visibility of the sports court from adjoining lots. - Any Home Owner desiring to construct sports court must submit plans and specifications in writing to Town Arhitect for approval. - Basketball goals, backboards and nets will only be permitted if they are of high quality and permanent in nature and if the placement has been approved by the Town Architect. - No sports court should be directly visible from any street or common property.
+The determination will be based on factors such as size and the placement will be determined by the placement and visibility of the sports court from adjoining lots. - Any Home Owner desiring to construct sports court must submit plans and specifications in writing to Town Architect for approval. - Basketball goals, backboards and nets will only be permitted if they are of high quality and permanent in nature and if the placement has been approved by the Town Architect. - No play structure or court should be directly visible from any street or common property. - Sport courts require box or down lights.
+All lighting, fencing and netting will be reviewed on a case-by-case basis to evaluate the impact on neighboring lots.
+View lots will be taken into special consideration.